Perfect kernel of generalized Baumslag-Solitar groups: From an -preaction to an -graph From an H-preaction to an H-graph

-An $\mathcal{H}$-preaction $\alpha = \{\alpha_s, \tau_e \mid s \in \mathcal{V}\left(\mathcal{H}\right), e \in \mathcal{E}\left(\mathcal{H}\right)\setminus \mathcal{E}(T)\}$ on a countable set $X$ is called \textbf{transitive} if for any $x, y \in X$, there exist $\delta_1, ..., \delta_r \in \alpha$ such that $y = x \delta_1 \cdot ... \cdot \delta_r$.
+An $\mathcal{H}$-preaction $\alpha = \{\alpha_s, \tau_e \vert s \in \mathcal{V}\left(\mathcal{H}\right), e \in \mathcal{E}\left(\mathcal{H}\right)\setminus \mathcal{E}(T)\}$ on a countable set $X$ is called \textbf{transitive} if for any $x, y \in X$, there exist $\delta_1, ..., \delta_r \in \alpha$ such that $y = x \delta_1 \ldots \delta_r$.
 It is \textbf{saturated} if it comes from a genuine action of $\Gamma$ (\textit{i.e.} the domains of the partial bijections defining $\alpha$ are equal to $X$).
 If $\alpha$ is a transitive and saturated $\mathcal{H}$-preaction, we will simply call $\alpha$ an \textbf{$\mathcal{H}$-action}.

-The second and third conditions in the definition of an $\mathcal{H}$-preaction force the partial bijections to satisfy the relations in the presentation \eqref{pres} of $\Gamma$.
-The last two conditions (which didn't appear in the definition of a preaction in \cite{solitar} because the spanning tree was reduced to a single vertex) are necessary to extend a given $\mathcal{H}$-preaction into a genuine action of $\Gamma$.
-For instance let $\Gamma$ be the fundamental group of the graph of groups $\mathcal{H}$ defined by two positive edges $e, f$ with $\trg(e) = \src(f)$ and $(k_{e, \src}, k_{e, \trg}) = (k_{f, \trg}, k_{f, \src}) = (2,3)$ (\textit{cf.} Figure \ref{figureexemple}).
+\begin{remark} The second and third conditions in the definition of an $\mathcal{H}$-preaction force the partial bijections to satisfy the relations in the presentation \eqref{pres1} of $\Gamma$.
+The last two conditions (which did not appear in the definition of a preaction in \cite{solitar1} because the spanning tree was reduced to a single vertex) are necessary to extend a given $\mathcal{H}$-preaction into a genuine action of $\Gamma$.
+For instance let $\Gamma$ be the fundamental group of the graph of groups defined in Figure \ref{figureexemple}.